higgthedev/benhicksonisdumb/README.md

-# benhicksonisdumb
+# You are such a moron

-Ben, you idiot
+Ben, you idiot.